sstojak1/rock-paper-scissors/readme.md

 model.Player B chooses randomly

 The game consists of 100 rounds of above two players competing.

 The output of the program should be like the following:
-"model.Player A wins 31 of 100 games"
+"Player A wins 31 of 100 games"
-"model.Player B wins 37 of 100 games"
+"Player B wins 37 of 100 games"
 "Tie: 32 of 100 games"